animatedmax/spring-data-geode/src/main/markdown/index.md

-Alternatively, you can use the more type-safe `basePackageClasses` attribute for specifying the package to scan by setting the attribute to an entity type in the package that contains the entity’s class, or by using a non-entity placeholder class specifically created for identifying the package to scan.
+Alternatively, you can use the more type-safe `basePackageClasses` attribute for specifying the package to scan by setting the attribute to an entity type in the package that contains the entity's class, or by using a non-entity placeholder class specifically created for identifying the package to scan.